-Dorian Yates is a retired bodybuilder who won Mr. Olympia six times in row.
-He is most famous for being the first Mr. Olympia to reach 250 lbs bodyweight with super low body fat.
+Dorian Yates is a retired bodybuilder who won Mr. Olympia six times in a row.
+He was also the first Mr. Olympia weighing 250lbs bodyweight in a super lean condition.
 This happened in the mid-90s when Yates was at his best.

-Unfortunately, those so called ‘new standards‘ did nothing good as far as pure bodybuilding is concerned.
-Many believe that the reason Dorian Yates got so big were his methods of training and eating, but nothing could be further from the truth.
+Unfortunately, those so-called “new standards” didn’t help bodybuilding.
+Many believe that the reason for Dorian Yates’ extraterrestrial size were his training methods and nutrition, but nothing could be further from the truth.

 So, what was the secret?

-Dorian Yates was one of the first bodybuilders to successfully use insulin and in about 12 month he was able to gain 30 lbs of muscle which is an absolutely insane amount for someone at his level.
-Truth be told most natural bodybuilders won’t gain 30 lbs of pure muscle in their whole career let alone in 12 months.
+Dorian Yates was one of the first bodybuilders to successfully use insulin.
+In about 12 months, he gained 30lbs of muscle, which is an absolutely insane amount of mass for someone at his level.
+Truth be told, most natural bodybuilders won’t gain 30lbs of pure muscle in their whole career, let alone in 12 months.

-Since Dorian Yates’ reign bodybuilders who compete on the Olympia stage have to meet the so-called new standards.
-During his career Arnold Schwarzenegger was about 235 lbs – 240 lbs at 6’2″.
-Today, there are bodybuilders like Branch Warren who are 5’7″ and 252 lbs.
+The rest of the bodybuilders had to meet the new standards.
+During his career, Arnold Schwarzenegger was about 235lbs at 6’2″.
+Today, there are bodybuilders like Branch Warren who are 5’7″ and 252lbs.
 Quite the difference, don’t you think?

 What does the governor have to say about it?

-Arnold Schwarzenegger criticized modern bodybuilding and Dorian Yates in particular but nothing has changed and even the show sponsored by Arnold himself (Arnold Classic) still supports the mass monsters of today.
+Arnold Schwarzenegger criticized modern bodybuilding and Dorian Yates in particular, but nothing has changed.
+Even the show sponsored by Arnold himself (Arnold Classic) still supports the mass monsters of today.

-Milos Sarcev is a retired bodybuilder from Serbia.
-Many attribute the beginning of the insulin game in bodybuilding to him and his infamous protocols.
-Lots of Sarcev’s family members were medical professionals and during the late 80s and early 90s Sarcev was experimenting with insulin for the purposes of gaining muscle mass.
-In the end he was able to come up with his own special protocols and most of the information that people have on insulin usage in bodybuilding is some version of Sarcev’s principles.
+Milos Sarcev is a retired bodybuilder from Serbia who allegedly introduced insulin to bodybuilding.
+Many of Sarcev’s family members were medical professionals.
+During the late 80s and early 90s, Sarcev was already experimenting with insulin for the purposes of gaining muscle mass.
+Eventually, he came up with his own special protocols.
+Most of the information that people have on insulin usage in bodybuilding is derived from Sarcev’s principles.

-The face of modern bodybuilding has been shaped by the abuse of anabolic steroids, HGH, insulin, diuretics and super high calorie diets.
-While this phenomenon started with Dorian Yates and Milos Sarcev there is no doubt they’re not the only people to blame.
-As they say: ‘Don’t hate the player, hate the game’.
+The face of modern bodybuilding has been shaped by the abuse of anabolic steroids, HGH, insulin, diuretics and super high-calorie diets.
+While this phenomenon started with Dorian Yates and Milos Sarcev, they are not the only ones to blame.
+As they say, “Don’t hate the player, hate the game”.